6 Brilliant Intermittent Fasting Muscle Gain Hacks

 Fasting is not about how much you eat but instead WHEN you eat.

 On the one hand, it means you eat specifically after your workout.
-On the other hand, it means you don’t eat during the fasting period before exercising because even small meals raise insulin levels.
+On the other hand, it means you don’t eat during fasting before exercising because even small meals raise insulin levels.

 Hence, conventional diet advice often prevents fat loss through exercise.